aaronparker/aaronparker.github.io/_posts/2018-08-13-citrix-workspace-app-microsoft-intune.md

 ## Bonus: Citrix Workspace app for Chrome

-If you have Google Chrome deployed in your environment and you&#8217;d like to deploy the Citrix Workspace app for Chrome, this can be achieved with a PowerShell script that will either deploy it as a preference that users must approve or as a policy that will be automatically pushed out and users will be unable to remove from Chrome.
+If you have Google Chrome deployed in your environment and you'd like to deploy the Citrix Workspace app for Chrome, this can be achieved with a PowerShell script that will either deploy it as a preference that users must approve or as a policy that will be automatically pushed out and users will be unable to remove from Chrome.

 Google provides detailed documentation on [deploying Chrome extensions on Windows](https://developer.chrome.com/apps/external_extensions#registry).

-Here&#8217;s a basic script to deploy Workspace app for Chrome via PowerShell that uses the app&#8217;s Chrome Web Store identifier (haiffjcadagjlijoggckpgfnoeiflnem) to tell Chrome to install the app on next launch.
+Here's a basic script to deploy Workspace app for Chrome via PowerShell that uses the app's Chrome Web Store identifier (haiffjcadagjlijoggckpgfnoeiflnem) to tell Chrome to install the app on next launch.
 This shows both approaches - deploy as a preference or enforced.

 <pre class="prettyprint lang-powershell" data-start-line="1" data-visibility="visible" data-highlight="" data-caption=""># Citrix Receiver / Workspace app as a preference
 $Path = "Microsoft.PowerShell.Core\Registry::HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Google\Chrome\Extensions"